w-k-s/Service-Marketplace/README.md

 - [ ] Customer opts service provider
 - [ ] (Optional) Customer Mark’s job as completed cancelled or no show.
 - [ ] Service provider can see assigned jobs

+### Later

+- [ ] It is possible that a transaction is commited to the db but the message does not get added to the queue.
+Use Transactional-outbox pattern
+- [ ]

 ## Useful Resources